-NEA ENDOPHYTES
+NEA endophytes

 The NEA series of endophytes have come through with the breeding of a family of ryegrasses.
 The particular ryegrass genetics are to a large extent the natural host of NEA, thus conferring some good symbiotic benefits to the varieties in the breeding program.
-NEA2 is a mixture of endophyte strains and is available in both diploid and tetraploid cultivars.
+NEA2 and NEA4 are mixtures of endophyte strains and available in both diploid and tetraploid cultivars.

 The alkaloid profile and expression is determined by the interaction with the host cultivar and the levels of the various strains within the variety.
-Expression of alkaloids appears generally to be stronger in diploid grasses as a rule.
-NEA2 will express very low levels of lolitrem B, low levels of ergovaline and standard levels of peramine.
+Expression of alkaloids appear generally to be stronger in diploid grasses as a rule.
+NEA2 and NEA4 will express very low levels of lolitrem B, low levels of ergovaline and standard levels of peramine.
 This balance of alkaloid offers good insect resistance and excellent animal performance.

-NEA and NEA2 endophyte offer the following benefits:
+NEA, NEA2 & NEA4 endophytes offer the following benefits: